carlalexander/puppet-git/README.md

 # Git Module

-This module is designed to manage git as well as cloned git repos.
+Puppet module designed to manage git as well as cloned git repos.

 ## Requirements